Bug report #5153

 Unexpected rounding in field calculator (documentation needed)

-Added by Alister Hood about 12 years ago.
-Updated over 9 years ago.
+Added by Alister Hood over 12 years ago.
+Updated almost 10 years ago.

 Status:Closed